George Washington and slavery: Slavery at Mount Vernon

 Washington thought of his workers as part of an extended family with him the father figure at its head.
 He displayed elements of both patriarchy and paternalism in his attitudes to the slaves he controlled.
 The patriarch in him expected absolute obedience and manifested itself in a strict, rigorous control of the enslaved workers and the emotional distance he maintained from them.
 There are examples of genuine affection between master and enslaved, such as was the case with his valet William Lee, but such cases were the exception.
 The paternalist in him saw his relationship with his enslaved people as one of mutual obligations; he provided for them and they in return served him, a relationship in which the enslaved were able to approach Washington with their concerns and grievances.
 Paternal masters regarded themselves as generous and deserving of gratitude.
-When Martha's maid Oney Judge escaped in 1796, Washington complained about "the ingratitude of the girl, who was brought up and treated more like a child than a Servant".
+When Martha’s maid Oney Judge escaped in 1796, Washington complained about "the ingratitude of the girl, who was brought up and treated more like a child than a Servant".

 Although Washington employed a farm manager to run the estate and an overseer at each of the farms, he was a hands-on manager who ran his business with a military discipline and involved himself in the minutiae of everyday work.
 During extended absences while on official business, he maintained close control through weekly reports from the farm manager and overseers.
 He demanded from all of his workers the same meticulous eye for detail that he exercised himself; a former enslaved worker would later recall that the "slaves...did not quite like" Washington, primarily because "he was so exact and so strict...if a rail, a clapboard, or a stone was permitted to remain out of its place, he complained; sometimes in language of severity."
 In Washington's view, "lost labour is never to be regained", and he required "every labourer (male or female) [do] as much in the 24 hours as their strength without endangering the health, or constitution will allow of".
-He had a strong work ethic and expected the same from his workers, enslaved and hired.
+He was a workaholic, and expected the same strong work ethic from his workers, both enslaved and hired.
 He was constantly disappointed with enslaved workers who did not share his motivation and resisted his demands, leading him to regard them as indolent and insist that his overseers supervise them closely at all times.